 Deep TMS: Deep TMS is the only non-invasive medical device FDA-cleared for short-term smoking cessation.
 It uses electromagnetic pulses to stimulate neurons in the bilateral insula and prefrontal cortex, reducing tobacco cravings and increasing cognitive control.
 A double-blind, multicenter, randomized, controlled pivotal study of 262 subjects demonstrated a significant improvement in the continuous quit rate, as well as a substantial reduction in cravings and number of cigarettes smoked.
 Deep TMS has been shown to be well-tolerated, causing no systemic side effects, and can easily be incorporated into the patient’s daily routine.

-Psychopharmacology: Two medications, Buproprion (Zyban) and Varenicline (Chantix), over a 7-12 week course of treatment, have been FDA-approved to treat smoking addiction.
-Buproprion inhibits the reuptake of norepinephrine and dopamine, thereby increasing their synaptic availability, while Varenicline blocks nicotine receptors.
+Psychopharmacology: Two medications, Bupropion (Zyban) and Varenicline (Chantix), over a 7-12 week course of treatment, have been FDA-approved to treat smoking addiction.
+Bupropion inhibits the reuptake of norepinephrine and dopamine, thereby increasing their synaptic availability, while Varenicline blocks nicotine receptors.
 Medication for smoking cessation present potential side effects, including nausea, sleeplessness, and rare seizures, particularly for patients who drink alcohol while taking the drug.

 Nicotine Replacement Therapy: A variety of over-the-counter NRTs are available, includes gums, sprays, patches, and lozenges.
 These treatments provide small amounts of nicotine, helping the quitting smoker cut down on cravings and ease symptoms of withdrawal.
 NRTs have been shown to be more effective when paired with counseling programs.
 Possible side effects include skin irritation, dizziness, headache, racing heartbeat, and rarely nicotine overdose.